FEUP-MEIC-DS-2022/main-template/README.md

 ## How to contribute

 Explain what a new developer to the project should know in order to develop the system, including who to build, run and test it in a development environment.

+More details about the technical vision can be found in the [development](docs/development.md) documentation, which includes information on architectural, design and technical aspects of the project, justifying the most important choices to show the soundness of the technical vision.

 ## How to run